bmwcarit/ramses-composer-docs/doc/advanced/nested_prefabs/README.md

 Then we create two Prefab Instances for the front and rear axle and point them at our axle Prefab.
 Again, it helps to move one of them a little so they don't overlap.

+Again, we'll need two scripts:
-Then we add the [vehicle_control.lua](lua/vehicle_control.lua) interface script.
-It has input parameters for rotation and steering with values between 0 and 1 (which just happens to be the range of the sliders) and output values in degrees which are needed to apply the rotations later.
+[vehicle_interface.lua](interfaces/vehicle_interface.lua) will be our interface, which has input parameters for rotation and steering with values between 0 and 1 (which just so happens to be the range of the sliders).

+Then we add the [vehicle_control.lua](lua/vehicle_control.lua) script and link it to the interface in order to convert those values to degrees which are needed to apply the rotations later.

 We link both output values to the _FrontAxle_ Prefab Instance, but only the _rotationAngle_ to the _RearAxle_ as cars usually don't have steerable rear wheels.